klust/SupercomputersForStarters/docs/C04_Storage/C04_S03_Parallel_filesystems.md

         and claim to have solved many of the metadata problems that we will mention below.
         It is currently not in use at the VSC.

+    -   [VAST](https://www.vastdata.com/) is another vendor offering a 100% SSD system.
+They try to use cheaper SSDs, which does come with a performance hit compared to the WEKA solution.
+They also use many tricks to store data both secure and relatively efficient, but those tricks work best on a file system with a high read load and not too many writes.

 In a parallel file system, the metadata is separated from the actual data.
 The picture below shows the (simplified) setup for Lustre or BeeGFS: